GSA/fedramp-automation/src/examples/javascript/README.md

 - A node.js version, installable via npm: https://www.npmjs.com/package/saxon-js
 - A browser version, which must be loaded via a `<script>` tag.
 See the SaxonJS documentation for more details: https://www.saxonica.com/saxon-js/index.xml

 This example utilizes the node.js version.
 Usage in the browser is similar, with some subtle differences.
-The `fedramp-automation` web documentation may be referenced for examples, in Typescript, that run in both node.js and the browser.
+The `fedramp-automation` web code base may be referenced as an example, in Typescript, that will run in both node.js and the browser.
 See: [../../web]([../../web])

 ## Prerequisites